 - Higher initial premiums compared to term life policies

-Your employees can also purchase both types of life insurance to help provide additional coverage.
-This helps employees maximize the length of time and the amount of coverage they have.
+Did you know your employees can purchase both types of life insurance?
+This helps maximize both the length of time and the amount of coverage they have.

 American Fidelity can help your employees select appropriate coverage options.
 To learn more, contact your American Fidelity account representative.